Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## ⚔️ 7-Stage Attack Chain

-I executed each stage manually from a browser — no special tools needed, just crafted URLs.
-Each stage builds on the last, exactly how a real attacker progresses.
+Each stage was executed manually from a browser using crafted URLs — no special tools required.
+Each stage builds on the previous one, exactly as a real attacker would progress.

 | Stage | MITRE | Command | What it reveals |
 |-------|-------|---------|-----------------|